-A great way to stop diesel run away is to never have it.
-As far as prevention of run-away there are a few good options.
+A great way to stop diesel runaway is to never have it.
+As far as the prevention of run-away there are a few good options.

 - Regular maintenance.

-Regular maintenance is going to keep you from getting into a situation where things are so wearing down and dilapidated that they begin to wear and allow the oil to pass and cause run away.
+Regular maintenance is going to keep you from getting into a situation where things are so worn down and dilapidated that they begin to wear and allow the oil to pass and cause run away.

 - Check on the turbo